Animal Action project for cared for children in Sheffield

 The RSPCA is running an Animal Action Project in Sheffield in April for cared for children aged 5-16 in South Yorkshire.

 The aim of the project is to promote compassion for animals, help young people build positive relationships with animals and stay safe around dogs, as well as developing children's understanding about animals' needs and feelings.

 Interactive and engaging workshops

-Children will be able to meet some of the very special animals which come into RSPCA care, and learn about their journeys from cruelty case to finding their forever homes.
+The Animal Action Fun Days are on the 8th April for primary aged children or 9th April for secondary aged children at RSPCA Sheffield branch animal centre and we have a fantastic, interactive and enjoyable day planned with RSPCA Inspectors, Education staff, Animal Care Assistants and Dog Behaviour experts.
+Children need to be accompanied by their carers and they will be able to meet some of the very special animals which come into RSPCA care, and learn about their journeys from cruelty case to finding their forever homes.

 Referring a child

 For more information about the project, or to make a referral please contact Kate O'Regan at email@example.com or call 07715 540622.